 Once the paint is completely dry, use sandpaper, steel wool or even a scour to ‘distress’ the fresh paint.
 Start very gently – you may find the paint removes easier than expected!

-Personally, I think they look great just like this but you can add a ribbon or string around the neck of the bottle.
+Top tip: for an authentic look try to distress places that would naturally wear down; this means corners, edges, rims and the bottom.Personally, I think they look great just like this, but you can add a ribbon or string around the neck of the bottle.
 Alternatively, you could use some superglue or hot glue gun to affix a decorative item.
-To find this item you can either raid your old jewellery box for things that are never worn or simply pick up a cheap broach at your nearby charity shop.
+To find this item, you can either raid your old jewellery box for things that are never worn or simply pick up a cheap broach at your nearby charity shop.

 Voila!
 You’re now on route to a house full of DIY shabby chic home accessories!

-Shabby Chic Chandelier (or Wind Chime)
+Shabby Chic Chandelier (or Wind Chime)DIY Level: beginner

-- Embroidery hoop
+- Embroidery hoop;

-- Large keys (or similar item to hang)
+- Large keys (or similar item to hang);

-- Ribbon/pearl strands/decorative items
+- Ribbon/pearl strands/decorative items;

 Start off your chandelier project by knotting the tail end of your wool to the embroidery hoop; the metal mechanism is a good place to start.
-Then, simply wrap the wool around the embroidery hoop until it is completely covered – wrap a couple loops of wool around the metal fixture to disguise it slightly.
+Then, simply wrap the wool around the embroidery hoop until it is completely covered – wrap a couple of loops of wool around the metal fixture to disguise it slightly.

 Next, loop your wool through your first key.
 Pull the tail ends of the yarn through the loop you created so that the key is caught in the loop; then tie your tail ends to the embroidery hoop.